-On August 30, the National Park Service announced a new electric bicycle (e-bike) policy for national parks, expanding recreational opportunities and accessibility.
-The policy supports Secretary’s Order 3376 (PDF), signed by U.S. Secretary of the Interior David Bernhardt on August 29, that directs Department of the Interior (DOI) bureaus to create a clear and consistent e-bike policy on all federal lands managed by the department.
-The policy also supports Secretary’s Order 3366 (PDF) to increase recreational opportunities on public lands.
+The final regulation supports Secretary’s Order 3376 (1.52MB PDF), signed by U.S. Secretary of the Interior David Bernhardt on August 29, 2019, that directs Department of the Interior (DOI) bureaus to revise their regulations to define the term electric bicycle and expressly exempt e-bikes from the definition of motor vehicle.
+The final regulation also supports Secretary’s Order 3366 (93.3KB PDF) by increasing recreational opportunities on public lands.

-This new policy will enhance fun and healthy recreational opportunities for visitors to our national parks and support active transportation options.
+The final regulations enhances fun and healthy recreational opportunities for visitors to national parks and supports active transportation options.

-- Similar to traditional bicycles, e-bikes can decrease traffic congestion, reduce the demand for vehicle parking spaces, and increase the number and visibility of cyclists on the road.
+Similar to traditional bicycles, e-bikes can decrease traffic congestion, reduce demand for vehicle parking spaces, and increase the number and visibility of cyclists on the road.

-When riding e-bikes in national parks, follow all applicable regulations and be aware of these special safety considerations:
+When riding e-bikes in national parks, follow all applicable rules for the park and the local jurisdiction.
+This may include organized group size restrictions, permitting requirements, local helmet laws, sharing the road and more.
+In addition, be aware of these important safety considerations:

-- Mount and dismount the bike carefully.
-The added weight of the battery and motor assist technology can add 20 or more pounds to the weight of the bike.
+Mount and dismount the e-bike carefully.
+The weight of the battery and motor assist technology can add 20 or more pounds to the weight of the bike.

-- Slow down at intersections.
-Make eye contact with other drivers before crossing the intersection.
+Check with park staff to know when to avoid high volumes of traffic and trail users.
+Slow down at intersections.
+Make eye contact with other drivers before crossing intersections.